ccaum/puppet-baseline_compliance/README.md

 Create a new environment called `baseline`.
 This environment can be managed with r10k just like any other environment you already manage.

+### Creating baseline modules

+For each class that is part of a node's main catalog, the baseline catalog compiler will look for an equivilant in the `baseline` environment.
+If one is found, it will be added for compilation as part of the baseline catalog.

+Therefor, if you want to have a baseline Apache configuration, just create an **apache** module with an **apache** class, add it to the `baseline` environment, and include any base resources you want to enforce in the apache class.
+If the node has Class['apache'] in its catalog, your baseline Class['apache'] will automatically be added to the baseline catalog.

+Note, baseline classes **do not** support class parameters.
+One important point of using the baseline catalog compiler is any module should be able to be used as part of the mainline catalog.
+Since we cannot gaurantee class parameters will match between the main module used and the baseline module, it's far better to just not use parameters at all.
+Hiera, however, is still available for parameter data bindings.

 ### Monitoring compliance enforcement & overwites

 Below are the scenarios the baselinecompiler catalog terminus will recognize